Prescriptions Information

 Online

-We encourage all our patients to use the NHS APP – this will have all details of your repeat medication and when they are due to be repeated.
+We encourage all our patients to use their NHS account – this will have all details of your repeat medication and when they are due to be repeated.
+You can access this via an app, your PC or your tablet.

 Emergency Prescription Requests

-Emergency prescription requests are requests for medication which you have run out of and need, to prevent you becoming severely unwell.
+Emergency prescription requests are for medication which you have run out of and need, to prevent you becoming severely unwell.
 Emergency medications include; antiepileptic medication, insulin, inhalers and adrenaline pens for anaphylaxis.
-Please see our polocy below.
+Please see the list below.

 Urgent Prescription Requests